jackmaden/philosophybreak/_articles/dancing-with-nietzsche.md

 <p>Living in an internet age in which mortal battles in online comments sections rage on a daily basis, we could perhaps learn from the thought that none of us really perceive or opine <i>the</i> truth, as such truth may be permanently denied to us due to our limited and finite perspectives.</p>
 <p>So, rather than dismiss as insane or stupid opinions that we can’t understand or that differ from our own dogmatic agendas, if we were to consider and combine our subjective perspectives in a rational and thoughtful way, then perhaps, as well as learn something new, we might all get along a bit better, too.</p>
 <blockquote class="fade-right">"And as to whether these fruits of ours are to <i>your</i> taste?
 But what is that to the trees!" — Nietzsche.</blockquote>
-<p>Let's conclude this brief discussion on Perspectivism with some final words from our main man Nietzsche, taken from arguably his masterwork, <a href="https://www.goodreads.com/book/show/80449.On_the_Genealogy_of_Morals" target="_blank"><i>On the Genealogy of Morals:</i></a> "And as to whether these fruits of ours are to <i>your</i> taste?" he says - "But what is that to the trees!"</p>
+<p>Let's conclude this brief discussion on Perspectivism with some final words from our main man Nietzsche, taken from arguably his masterwork, <a href="https://www.goodreads.com/book/show/80449.On_the_Genealogy_of_Morals" target="_blank" rel="noopener"><i>On the Genealogy of Morals:</i></a> "And as to whether these fruits of ours are to <i>your</i> taste?" he says - "But what is that to the trees!"</p>